Save citable quotes and notes from the web into Google spreadsheets.

 • Create new spreadsheets on the fly.

-• Spreadsheets are stored in a Google Drive folder, Citable_Documents.
+• Spreadsheets are stored in a Google Drive folder called Citable, but feel free to rename it.

 • Quickly open and view the selected spreadsheet.